Indigenous student applications

 Indigenous students at Monash are eligible to apply for a range of scholarships.

-Contact the Yulendj Indigenous Engagement Unit for more information on the above programs, or for any information on how to apply to Monash University as an Indigenous student.
-For information on other pathways for Indigenous students, see the Pathways for Indigenous students website.
+Contact the William Cooper Institute for more information on the above programs, or for any information on how to apply to Monash University as an Indigenous student.
+Find out more about Pathways for Indigenous students.